shriyacarol123-ux/Calori-Track/README.md

 Analysis (Future Scope): R-Studio.
 Used for processing the stored SQL data into visual health trends.

-📧 System Monitoring & Alerts
-NutriTrack includes a built-in Developer Alert System using Node.js and Nodemailer.

-Real-Time Monitoring: Every time a new entry is added to the MySQL Health Vault, a summary is instantly routed to the administrator.

-Audit Trail: This ensures that the Data Pipeline is functioning correctly and provides a secondary "live log" outside of the database.

-Security & Verification: By receiving these alerts, the developer can verify that the REST API is processing inputs accurately before they are committed to long-term storage.

 🛡️ Quality Assurance & DevOps
 To ensure the reliability of the NutriTrack Data Pipeline, this project incorporates professional software development practices: